 Shay Lawz is a poet and interdisciplinary artist based in Jersey City, NJ.
 She works at the intersection of text and performance and has presented work at Brown University, RISD, and Pratt Institute.
-Her writing has appeared in Aster(ix), Big Big Wednesday, Winter Tangerine, and elsewhere.
-She is a graduate of Brown University’s MFA program and the 2018 Roxane Gay poetry fellow for Jack Jones Literary Arts.
-Currently, she is at work on a project incorporating sound, image, and movement to examine how we use (social) media to communicate state, institutional, and familial violence — how we grieve publicly and personally — and how our methods of consumption transfer this information back onto our bodies.
+Her writing has appeared in Aster(ix), Big Big Wednesday, and Winter Tangerine, among others.
+She is a graduate of Brown University’s MFA program and has received fellowships from Jack Jones Literary Arts and Cave Canem.
+Currently, she is at work on a project incorporating sound, image, and movement to examine how we use (social) media to communicate state, institutional, and familial violence — how we grieve publicly and privately — and how our methods of consumption transfer this information onto our bodies.

 Photo credit: Andrew Colarusso